In Georgia, a President’s Grudge and the Balance of Power in the Senate Collide — With Disastrous Prospects for Republicans

 Which is why Republicans are having something of a meltdown over the state.
 For Senate Majority Leader Mitch McConnell to retain his power, he needs either incumbent Senator to eek out a win — and Trump’s theatrics aren’t helping.
 The President and his diehard supporters are insisting the state race is rigged, potentially depressing turnout among Republicans who typically deliver run-off wins.
 It’s gotten so bad that the head of the Republican National Committee faced a brutal and hostile crowd at a GOP event last weekend.
 Days later, the state election-systems administrator took to a podium and begged Trump to knock-off peddling conspiracy theories to the electorate.
 “Someone is going to get hurt, someone is going to get shot, someone is going to get killed,” he said.

 Meanwhile, back in Washington, Trump is demanding that the outgoing Republican-controlled Senate bow to his whim to insert a punitive provision against social media companies into a defense spending bill.
-Even his most conservative allies have been warning Trump against trying to shoehorn a repeal of Section 230 of the Communication Decency Act or his secondary — and less explicit — concern about stripping some military bases of Confederate-era tributes into the unrelated National Defense Authorization Act.
+Even his most conservative allies have been warning Trump against trying to shoehorn an unrelated repeal of Section 230 of the Communication Decency Act or his secondary — and less explicit — concern about removing Confederate-era tributes from military bases as part of the National Defense Authorization Act.

 Trump is not yielding, if his tweets are statements of administration policy.
 He is adamant about stripping legal protections against libel away from social media platforms like Facebook and Twitter, who under current law are not held responsible for lies posted on their platforms.
 Trump’s drive is dividing the Republicans into two camps at precisely the time they need unity now or face impotence in January.